nestjs/docs.nestjs.com/content/first-steps.md

 ### First steps

 In this set of articles, you'll learn the **core fundamentals** of Nest.
-To get familiar with the essential building-blocks of Nest applications, we'll build a basic CRUD application with features that cover a lot of ground at an introductory level.
+To get familiar with the essential building blocks of Nest applications, we'll build a basic CRUD application with features that cover a lot of ground at an introductory level.

 #### Language

 We're in love with [TypeScript](http://www.typescriptlang.org/), but above all - we love [Node.js](https://nodejs.org/en/).
 That's why Nest is compatible with both TypeScript and **pure JavaScript**.
-Nest is taking advantage of latest language features, so to use a framework with simple JavaScript we need a [Babel](http://babeljs.io/) compiler.
+Nest takes advantage of the latest language features, so to use it with vanilla JavaScript we need a [Babel](http://babeljs.io/) compiler.

-We'll mostly use TypeScript in the examples we provide, but you can always **switch the code snippets** to vanilla JavaScript syntax.
+We'll mostly use TypeScript in the examples we provide, but you can always **switch the code snippets** to vanilla JavaScript syntax (simply click to toggle the language button in the upper right hand corner of each snippet).

 #### Prerequisites